StevenHo1394/AI_horse_prediction/README.md

           ...
           The horse number "12" is expected to finish at position "5".

+          So, we should bet on horses with expected finish positions = 1/2/3 on Win/Place/Quinella/Quinella Place/Trio; and bet on "first four" or "Quartet" for horses with expected finish positions = 1/2/3/4.

   -more:
           This is an ongoing project and will be updated from time to time.
 (Latest upate on 2021/09/11 for new season 2021-2022)